Sunday, July 31, 2005

 External Tank still sheds debris that could potentially cripple an Orbiter.”

+The response [ SPACE.com ] [ MSNBC.com] of new NASA head Administrator Griffin, on the other hand, is mystifying.
 NASA has been protesting for days that the news media’s use of the term “grounded” for the indefinite period needed to fix the Shuttle’s persistent problems is unfounded.
 As if in response to a taunt, Griffin announced that NASA will likely make a fast fix for the debris issue and return to flight before the end of the year.

-the U.S. Space Shuttle is a mistake, the illegitimate offspring of an inappropriate liaison of politics and technology (why do SRB’s have “field joints”?).
+To sum up the implications of these recent events in human spaceflight; the U.S. Space Shuttle is a mistake, the illegitimate offspring of an inappropriate liaison of politics and technology (why do SRB’s have “field joints”?).
 It is still being used at the risk of its flight crews for no honest or constructive reasons whatever.
 It is plagued by fundamental, systemic design flaws which are well past the “point of impossibility” to correct.

 Just stop.